zendesk/consul2dogstats/README.md

 How to build
 ------------

-Just run `make` to make the program.
+Just run `make bin` to make the program.
 It will be placed in `bin/consul2dogstats`.

 You can set the `GOOS` and `GOARCH` environment variables to cross-compile for a foreign platform if you prefer.
 See https://golang.org/doc/install/source#environment for details on the permitted values.

 Configuration
 -------------